elastic/elastic-agent/docs/elastic-agent-ksm-sharding.md

 Each configuration includes specific pros and cons and users may choose what best matches their needs.

-The Kubernetes observability is based on https://docs.elastic.co/en/integrations/kubernetes[kubernetes integration], which is fetching metrics from several components:
+The Kubernetes observability is based on [kubernetes integration](https://docs.elastic.co/en/integrations/kubernetes), which is fetching metrics from several components:

 - **Per node:**
   - kubelet